RPG Aquatic Themes – Personal Favorites

 Mysterious Thing – SaGa 2

 Ever wondered what the inside of a human body would sound like at the molecular level?
-Probably not, but this track has you covered in case you did, and is a worthy addition to the list seeing as our own bodies are comprised of about 60% water.
+Probably not, but this track has you covered in case you did, and is a worthy addition to the list seeing as our own bodies are composed of about 60% water.
 I’ve gone on about legendary composer duo Kenji Ito and Uematsu multiple times before, so I won’t fanboy too hard here.
 You should definitely give the entire soundtrack a listen though.

 Serpent Trench – Final Fantasy VI